gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

     - name: cluster
       # the "#" forces the landscaper to use the target with the name "my-cluster" in the same namespace
       target: "#my-target-cluster"
+    data:
+    - name: namespace # name of the import in the blueprint
+      configMapRef:
+        key: "namespace"
+        name: "my-imports" # name of the configmap;

   exports:
     data: